gabrieldansereau/ms_downscaling_metawebs/README.md

 ==(Tim: transition to metaweb concept)==

-The metaweb is an increasingly used concept to address the issue of data scarcity, and it further holds potential to analyse networks at large spatial extents.
-A metaweb contains all possible interactions between species found in a given regional species pool [@Dunne2006NetStr].
+The metaweb is an increasingly used concept to address the issue of data scarcity, and it further holds potential to analyze networks at large spatial extents.
+A metaweb contains all possible interactions between species in a given regional species pool [@Dunne2006NetStr].
 When assembled by integrating databases and computing tools, the metaweb allows to overcome sampling limitations to upscale network data to a global scale [@Albouy2019MarFis].
 Recent studies have focused on assembling metawebs for various taxa through literature surveys and expert elicitation [European tetrapods,
 @Maiorano2020TetSpe] or using predictive tools [marine fish food web,
 @Albouy2019MarFis; Canadian mammals, @Strydom2022FooWeb].
-However, the metaweb holds more information than the possible interactions and is also key to analyse networks across space.
+However, the metaweb holds more information than the possible interactions and is also key to analyzing networks across space.
 Empirical networks, which are local realizations of a regional metaweb [@Poisot2012DisSpe], inherit the metaweb structure with little influence from habitat and dynamical constraints [@Saravia2022EcoNet].
-Given this, @Strydom2022PreMet called the prediction of the metaweb structure the core goal of predictive network ecology and the key to produce accurate downscaled and local predictions.
-Establishing or predicting the metaweb should therefore be the first target for systems where we lack information about local realizations.
-This is not the same as using interactions to improve predictions of species distributions as recent studies have done [for example,
-@Moens2022ImpBio; @Poggiato2022IntFoo; @Lucas2023IncBio], although these are
-incredibly relevant and answer long-standing calls to include interactions within such models [@Wisz2013RolBio].
-Instead, predicting networks in space is a different task and it serves a different goal, focusing first on the distribution of networks and its drivers rather than on the distribution of species.
+Given this, @Strydom2022PreMet called the prediction of the metaweb structure the core goal of predictive network ecology and the key to producing accurate downscaled and local predictions.
+Therefore, establishing or predicting the metaweb should be the first target for systems lacking information about local realizations.
+This is not the same as using interactions to improve predictions of species distributions as recent studies have done [for example,  @Moens2022ImpBio; @Poggiato2022IntFoo; @Lucas2023IncBio], although these are incredibly relevant and answer long-standing calls to include interactions within such models [@Wisz2013RolBio].
+Instead, predicting networks in space is a different task, and it serves another goal, focusing first on the distribution of networks and its drivers rather than on the distribution of species.